 Pet insurance agents market health insurance policies to pet owners.
 Insurance agents advise owners on the variety of coverage options available (including mortality, surgery, and preventative care coverage).
 Most insurance positions are inside sales jobs, with sales primarily completed over the phone or via the web.
 Agents must be licensed in their state of residence to sell property and casualty insurance before they can sell pet insurance plans.
 Compensation may include a base salary, commission, and bonus.
 The median salary for pet insurance agents is $46,770.
 Some agents can earn well over $60,000 per year, according to Glassdoor.com.

 Veterinary Pharmaceutical Sales Rep

 Veterinary pharmaceutical sales representatives market medications and other animal health products to veterinary clinics.
 Both inside sales (office based) and outside sales (traveling) positions are possible.
 Competition is keen for these high paying positions, which often have additional benefits such as performance bonuses, commissions, paid travel expenses, and use of a company car.
-Total compensation ranges from $60,000 to $120,000 per year.
+Total compensation can range from $40,000 to $70,000 per year.

-Wildlife rehabilitators provide treatment for injured wildlife and care for orphaned or abandoned young animals until they are able to be released back into the wild.
-Rehabilitators must be licensed by the state or federal government and obtain all necessary permits before beginning their career.
+Wildlife rehabilitators provide treatment for injured wildlife and care for orphaned or abandoned young animals until they can be released back into the wild.
+Rehabilitators must be licensed by the state or federal government and obtain all necessary permits before beginning their careers.
 Professional certification is also available.
-While many positions are part time or volunteer based, paying positions usually range from $25,000 to $35,000 per year.
+While many positions are part-time or volunteer-based, paying positions usually range from $25,000 to $35,000 per year.

 Animal behaviorists study how animals interact with each other and the environment.
-Behaviorists may choose to work in academia, conduct scientific research, or interact directly with animals for training of behavioral modification purposes.
-Salary may vary widely based on which area a behaviorist works in, but a salary between $40,000 and $80,000 is possible.
+Behaviorists may choose to work in academia, conduct scientific research, or interact directly with animals for their training for behavioral modification purposes.
+Salary may vary widely based on the specialty the behaviorist works in, but a salary between $40,000 and $80,000 is possible.